surfaceUsed/command-line-parser/README.md

 **Define a class with annotated fields:**
 Create a class with fields annotated with `@Parameter` and specify the corresponding command-line argument key.

-*Note* -> If there are duplicated parameter key-names, a `DuplicatedParameterKetException` will be thrown.
+**Notes:**
+- If duplicate parameter keys exist, an unchecked `DuplicateParameterKeyException` is thrown.
+- If a field's data type is not a Java primitive or its wrapper class, an unchecked `ObjectFieldDataTypeException` is thrown.

 ```Java
 import annotations.Parameter;